-Midterm exams: The midterm exams will be held in person during tutorial time.
+Midterm exam: The midterm exam will be held in person during lecture time.
 You must attend, write, and submit your exam immediately upon completion to be graded.
 If you are unable to attend the exam due to extenuating circumstances, you must inform the instructor via email before the exam begins.
-There will be no make-up exam but students who receive accommodations will have the weight of the missed exam moved to the Final/next midterm exam.
+There will be no make-up exam, but students who receive accommodations may have the weight of the missed exam moved to the Final exam.
 Accommodations are granted at the discretion of the instructor.
 Failure to follow the above instructions will result in a grade of zero (0) for your missed exam.